-1. PURPOSE:
+PURPOSE:

-- (a) This policy recognizes that procedures are needed to deal with relationships that become strained, or even broken, by tensions and open conflicts.
+This policy recognizes that procedures are needed to deal with relationships that become strained, or even broken, by tensions and open conflicts.
 The LCS Board places a high value on building and sustaining relationships between the administration and staff, among staff, between parents and students and the administration, as well as relationships between students themselves.
-This policy is also relevant to relationship issues between the Board Directors and the school. - (b) Conflicts are considered to be a normal part of any working environment.
+This policy is also relevant to relationship issues between the Board Directors and the school.

+Conflicts are considered to be a normal part of any working environment.
 Conflicts that are dealt with constructively produce growth and advancement.
 Conflicts become harmful when a conflict is allowed to escalate to the point where relationships are harmed and the workplace or student culture is impacted.
-This policy addresses interpersonal conflicts that are: - 1.b.1. beginning to show signs of harm, or; - 1.b.2. have already done harm.
+This policy addresses interpersonal conflicts that are: beginning to show signs of harm, or; have already done harm.